doola-x/doola_chess_ai/etc/plan.md

 ##update oct.
 27 2023

 started seperating game functionality into its own class. things are making more sense each time i can find time to work on this (oof). i think the next logical step would be to get all the pieces to render, and **then** start building the piece class files. also need some game logic, like creating all the square and piece objects, game rules, etc.

+##update feb.
+12 2024

+oh ya, the model fucking works btw :O watching it train and do inference is the most satisfying thing on the planet. the rules engine is still extremely early stages, and i need a way to determine legal moves as well. i think the model would benefit greatly from this as well.

+we did it joe